High School of Fashion Industries: History

 Founded in 1926.
 In March, 1926, Mr Mortimer C. Ritter, with Miss Jessie R. Dutton and Mr. Federick G. Bruck came to the third floor loft of the Greeley Arcade Building and with two classes, one in dressmaking and the other in garment cutting, organized what was to develop into the Central Needle Trades High School.

 The school building was completed in 1941 as the Central High School of Needle Trades.

+Henryk Gold and his Orchestra played a concert in the Auditorium in 1953.

 Auditorium murals

 These murals were painted between 1939 and 1940 by Ernest Fiene. and have landmark status.
 Construction of the murals (and the school building) were part of the US federal government's Works Progress Administration (WPA) program.
 The murals "[portray] in dramatic and moving fashion the long generation of hope and despair, and the high standard of social and industrial accomplishment in the needle trades."